 - water for boiling

-- 1 tbsp vegetable oil + 1 tsp salt for water
+- 1 tablespoon vegetable oil + 1 teaspoon salt for water

 For chicken (can be seasoned hours before or overnight)